Spelling Makes the Difference

 "How much is this with the discount?"

 You are shopping at Penney's.
 The sign on a rack says, "St. Johns Bay Tops 40% Off Marked Price."
 Your sister looks at a top and asks, "How much is this with the discount?"
-You want a way to figure the sale price no matter the marked (original) price or
+You want a way to figure the sale price no matter the marked (original) price or the discount rate.

 What do you want to find?
 The sale price.
 Let's label that s.